cpwardell/FiNGS/README.md

 22. **Maximum proportion of inversion orientation reads in normal**.
 Default value is 0.2.
 Excludes variants with a high proportion of reads in the normal sample that have inverted orientation.
 This suggests a region of poor mappability.

+23. **FoxoG artifact proportion**.
+Default value is 0.9.
+C>A|G>T variants can be oxidation artifacts introduced during library preparation [(Costello et al, 2013)](http://doi.org/10.1093/nar/gks1443).
+These "OxoG" artifacts have a telltale read orientation, with the majority of ALT reads in the artifact orientation.
+All C>A|G>T variants are classified as being part of two binomial distributions, one centered at 0.5 (50% artifact orientation, 50% non-artifact orientation) and the other at 0.9 (90% artifact orientation reads).
+C>A|G>T variants classified as OxoG are removed.
+This filter could be switched off if desired by setting a value of 2 or greater (only 0 to 1 values are possible, ensuring all variants would PASS the filter).

 ## Dictionary of values reported in the metrics files
 The `filtered.results.date.txt` output file is the `normal.combined.txt` and `tumor.combined.txt` files joined by column, with additional columns for each filter containing TRUE/FALSE for whether or not that variant passed that filter.
 Each row is a single variant.